 My work could be described as painterly abstraction at first glance.
 But a closer look reveals an underlying vocabulary grounded in visual experience and observation.
 It is a vocabulary of growth and decay, mountains and architecture, waves and bridges, gesture and geometry, clouds and skyscrapers all from the perspective of memory and emotion.

-Initially trained in Printmaking and Drawing, Walsh graduated from Pratt Institute in 1983 with an MFA in Painting.
-His art has been exhibited in solo and group shows in New York, Toronto, and New Hampshire and is featured in private, public, and corporate collections including PepsiCo, the Port Authority of New York/New Jersey, and the Yale University Art Gallery.
+Born in the White Mountains of New Hampshire, Chris Walsh received a BFA in printmaking from the University of New Hampshire in 1978 and graduated from Pratt Institute in 1983 with an MFA in Painting.
+He lived and exhibited in the New York City area for 27 years before moving to Toronto with his wife and son in 2008.
+He has exhibited in solo and group shows in New York, Toronto, and New Hampshire and his art is included in private and public collections, including PepsiCo, the Port Authority of New York/New Jersey, and the Yale University Art Gallery.